Vikash-the-analyst/Student-performance-analysis/README.md

 # Student-performance-analysis this projects take lots of effort.
-Don't froget to tap Star.
+Don't forget to tap Star.
 Students performance analysis using python